AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 The `step` function does the following: If the given action is not available, then we return the game unchanged.
-Otherwise we return a new instance of `ConnectFour` where we changed the `board` function to now return, at the position where the piece is places, the current player and we changed the `piecesInCol` to return, for the column where the piece was placed, the previous number of pieces in that column plus 1.
+Otherwise we return a new instance of `ConnectFour` where we changed the `board` function to now return, at the position where the piece is placed, the current player and we changed the `piecesInCol` to return, for the column where the piece was placed, the previous number of pieces in that column plus 1.

-Because `ConnectFour` is now an element of the `AdversarialGame` type class we can, without implementing, do something like:
+Because `ConnectFour` is now an element of the `AdversarialGame` type class we can do something like:

 ```haskell
 ghci> s = playRandomAction initialGame >>= playRandomAction >>= playRandomAction